Contrean/OpenForumFramework/README.md

 You can also add the `--require=` to import models into your controller.
 You can import as many models as you want, as long as you use existing models.

+By using `--addRoute=` you can also generate a route.
+To specify get or post, use `--routeType=`.
+Standard is get.

 Inside the controller you can add static function that process requests and use database models.